How to Start a BusinessLinda Jenkins, March 30 2014

-*Avoid using your own name as a business name (not a good idea for legal reasons).
+- Avoid using your own name (not a good idea for legal reasons).

 Selecting a Business Structure

-This is a crucial step since your business structure will determine how much business tax you will pay and how you will report income to the IRS.
-Essentially, you have the following choices when setting up a new business: Sole Proprietorship, LLC, Partnership, C Corporation or S Corporation.
+This is a crucial step since your business structure will determine how much tax you will pay and how you will report income to the IRS.
+Essentially, you have the following choices when setting up a new company: Sole Proprietorship, LLC, Partnership, C Corporation or S Corporation.
 It is best to seek the professional advice of both a Certified Public Accountant (CPA) and Attorney.
 Make sure the professionals you choose are used to dealing with small business owners.
 For more detailed information, see our blog post on selecting a legal entity.

 Many small business owners do not see the need for this, but it is crucial to have a document which clearly details marketing goals.
 Your marketing plan does not have to be a formal document, but you should take the time to write a page or two for your own reference that defines the following:

-*Target demographics - What distinguishes your target customer (age range, salary level, education level, interests, etc.)
+- Target demographics - What distinguishes your target customer (age range, education level, interests, etc.)

 Applying for Licenses & Permits

 If you live in the United States, you will need to register your new business with your state or county registrar.
 Since licensing rules vary by location, start with your state or county government website (such as Michigan.gov), and search for information on business licensing.
 You will likely have to fill out one or two short forms and submit a licensing fee.
 Depending on the type of business you intend to operate, your city government may require you to purchase additional permits.